Gujarati Curried Chicken

 Cost: We used the chicken from a previous meal, so in some sense its price was factored in elsewhere.
 Anyway, if one takes each and every ingredient into account, this quick and easy curry should cost one no more than around £1.60.

-107 thoughts on “Gujarati Curried Chicken
+107 replies on “Gujarati Curried Chicken”

 Wonderful!
 I couldn’t survive without a good cast iron.
 I check out the second hand store here at least a couple times a week; it’s so exciting when there’s a great find like that skillet!
 And the curry looks incredible.
 Nice work!